-- A the first visit only - B the first visit and a visit every week for one month (5 visits in total) - C the first visit, a visit every week for one month, and then monthly visits until the survey finishes (at least 6 visits in total).
+- (A) the first visit only - the first visit and a visit every week for one month (5 visits in total) - the first visit, a visit every week for one month, and then monthly visits until the survey finishes (at least 6 visits in total).
 At the moment, the survey is running until April 2022.
 We will let you know if this changes.

 You do not have to agree to more visits.
 These repeat visits should take around 15 minutes per person.
 Each visit involves the same questions and a throat and nose swab.
 If you agree to give blood the first time, we would like you to give blood again every month, but not at weeks 1, 2 or 3.
 You can decide on the day whether or not you want to give blood each time.
-You can make this choice the first time we visit you; it is not possible for you to change from 5 visits to visits every month later on.